 “literally every version of mathematical concepts has a physical model somewhere, and the clever physicist should be advised to deliberately and routinely seek out, as part of his activity, physical models of already discovered mathematical structures”.

-However, even in Gribbin's case, it's still clear that “mathematical concept” comes first and only then is a “physical model” found to square with it.
+Yet even in Gribbin's case, it's still clear that a “mathematical concept” comes first and only then is a “physical model” found to square with it.

 Many Theories about x

 One problem with the possible divorce between maths and reality is that many theories – perhaps an infinite amount of them – can be constructed precisely because of that freedom.
 More specifically, many theories can be formulated to deal with the very same evidence, data or experiment.
 This is certainly true of string theory (or string theories in the plural).